weecology/data-sharing-paper/data_sharing_ms.md

 Data tables are ubiquitous in ecology and evolution.
 Tabular data provides a great deal of flexibility in how to structure the data, which makes it easy to structure the data in a way that is difficult to (re)use.
-We provide three simple recommendations to help ensure that tabular data is properly structured to allow the data to be easily imported and analyzed by most data management systems and common analysis software, such as R and Python.
+We provide three simple recommendations to help ensure that tabular data are properly structured to allow the data to be easily imported and analyzed by most data management systems and common analysis software, such as R and Python.

 * Each row should represent a single observation (i.e., a record) and each column should represent a single variable or type of measurement (i.e., a field) [@borer2009; @strasser2011; @strasser2012].
   This is the standard format for tables in the most commonly used database management systems and analysis packages and makes the data easy to work with in the most general way.